ryanAbbott/githyanki/README.md

 ## Warning

 Unless you know what you're doing there's probably no reason to use this starter kit.
 Why?
 Because I don't really know what __I'm__ doing.
 This is for me to learn about Statamic 3 and to use as a starter kit for my projects.
+Though you are welcome to use it or check it out if you'd like.
+And any feedback is appreciated.
 That said, I hope this will be of use to someone one day.

 ## Below is included from Statamic's README